 Description – While translating the description, focus on not just the first one or two lines but the entire description.
 Highlight the main benefits of the app and share social proof.

-In most cases, there are two main content areas which have to be translated – the functionality of the app – the code and the content within the app.
+In most cases, there are two main content areas that have to be translated – the functionality of the app – the code and the content within the app.
 The functionality is essential to run the app while content creates a good user experience.
 The importance of each aspect is dependent on each business.
 Decide which one is more crucial for your app.

 Code – Before translating the app, separate the content from the code.
 Because the underlying code will be written in a coding language and mostly doesn’t require much translation.
 Additionally, understand where the code pulls the content which needs to be translated.

-App content – The main step is to select the parts of user interface that need to be translated for users to use the app seamlessly.
+App content – The main step is to select the parts of the user interface that need to be translated for users to use the app seamlessly.

 Normally while translating, the mobile app users would want to see menus, settings and navigation buttons in their local language.
 These user interface elements may have to be resized based on the text (longer or shorter) in different languages.
 Adjust the measurements, currency, time, maps and directions to meet the local rules.

-If the content is being pulled from an external content source, for example – from a news reading app.
+If the content is being pulled from an external content source, for example – from a news-reading app.
 In such a case, you would need to translate the content.
-Suppose there is user generated content in your app which varies from tagging saved content to making detailed notes.
-In such cases, consider if your mobile app would accept user generated content and it’s working within the app.
+Suppose there is user-generated content in your app, which varies from tagging saved content to making detailed notes.
+In such cases, consider if your mobile app would accept user-generated content and it’s working within the app.
 It is wise to plan ahead and translate the common phrases in the main target language and prepopulate it within the apps.

 Context is another important part of app translation.
 Depending on the function, different words need to be used in different contexts under variable circumstances.
 Let’s consider the word “home”.
 This could mean, a house, an address or the landing page of the website.
-Your translator should be able to understand the context to make sure that the end users have a smooth experience within the app.
+Your translator should be able to understand the context to make sure that the end-users have a smooth experience within the app.